CopernicaMarketingSoftware/Documentation/Publisher/en/database-restrictions.md

 from emailing the wrong selection, for exampling sending mailings out to your entire database when some users have been unsubscribed.
 With the *intention settings* dialog you can enable mailing for your database or selection.
-You can allow fax, sms and email separately for each selection.
+You can allow email, sms, fax and pdf separately for each selection.

 ## Database restrictions